-Unfortunately, over the years I have seen many people staying as tester because of wrong reasons as well.
-Following list is the collection of wrong reasons / motivation to be in software testing field and work as a tester.
+Unfortunately, over the years I have seen many people staying as a tester because of wrong reasons as well.
+The following list is the collection of wrong reasons / motivation to be in software testing field and work as a tester.
 If you are in testing because one of these reasons, probably you need to find a good mentor, understand testing properly or change your field.

 1. Software Testers can be Lazy

 Software testing could be the perfect job for lazy people.
 There are so many things you need before start testing the product.
 You can happily wait for documentation, changed documentation and final documentation and documents describing some more changes after the final documentation.
 You can also wait for the software to be delivered in the test environment, defect tracking system to be setup and configured properly, Finalize the process which needs to be followed, testable system and the list can just go on.
 As a tester, you can find thousands of things which can prevent you from testing the system.